yt-dlp/yt-dlp/CONTRIBUTING.md

  - `title` (media title)
  - `url` (media download URL) or `formats`

-In fact only the last option is technically mandatory (i.e. if you can't figure out the download location of the media the extraction does not make any sense).
-But by convention yt-dlp also treats `id` and `title` as mandatory.
-Thus the aforementioned metafields are the critical data that the extraction does not make any sense without and if any of them fail to be extracted then the extractor is considered completely broken.
+The aforementioned metafields are the critical data that the extraction does not make any sense without and if any of them fail to be extracted then the extractor is considered completely broken.
+While in fact, only `id` is technically mandatory.
+Due to compatability reasons, yt-dlp also treats `title` as mandatory.
+The extractor is allowed to return the info dict without url or formats in some special cases if it allows the user to extract usefull information with `--ignore-no-formats-error` - Eg: when the video is a live stream that has not started yet.

 [Any field](https://github.com/yt-dlp/yt-dlp/blob/master/yt_dlp/extractor/common.py#216-L423) apart from the aforementioned ones are considered **optional**.
 That means that extraction should be **tolerant** to situations when sources for these fields can potentially be unavailable (even if they are always available at the moment) and **future-proof** in order not to break the extraction of general purpose mandatory fields.